NCL’s Glendale Chapter Kicks Off Membership Drive

-The Glendale Chapter of National Charity League Inc., the nation’s premier mother-daughter volunteer organization, has announced its annual membership drive, which will run through Jan.
+The Glendale Chapter of National Charity League Inc., the nation’s premier mother-daughter volunteer organization, has announced its annual Membership Drive, which will run Oct.
+1 through Jan.
 7.

-The organization has begun accepting applications from women with daughters currently in grades 6-8.
+The organization has begun accepting applications from women with daughters currently in 6th through 8th grade.
 The Glendale Chapter comprises nearly 384 members who reside in the Glendale, La Cañada Flintridge, La Crescenta, Pasadena, Burbank and surrounding areas of Los Angeles.

 Glendale Chapter mother-daughter teams volunteered just under 6,645 philanthropy hours in the 2020-21 year for 20 philanthropic organizations in the community, including the YWCA of Glendale, Twelve Oaks Senior Living, decorating Rose Floats, assisting with Southern California Special Olympics on game days, Door of Hope and the Red Cross.